t-mart/mousehole/README.md

 0. Start the server so that it can listen for requests (see "Usage" above).

-1. Create a new MaM session for the seed.
+1. Create a new MaM session.

    Go to the
    [MaM Security Settings page](https://www.myanonamouse.net/preferences/index.php?view=security).